Skip Navigation

 4. Ask your interviewer if you are unsure about any possible limitations.
 Don’t ask unnecessary questions that will raise doubts about your ability to work under pressure.

-5. Use sufficient information to form a hypothesis – don’t start guessing straight away with incomplete information.
+5. Use sufficient information to form a hypothesis – don’t start guessing with incomplete information immediately.

 6. Structure your analysis into a clear logical story so that you can explain your thinking and assumptions to your interviewer.
 Making wild unsubstantiated guesses will severely limit your chances of landing the role.
 Use the data you have collected to structure your case.

 7. Don’t panic!
-Think of your interviewer as a client that you are talking though a business problem with.
+Think of your interviewer as a client that whom you are talking through a business problem.
 Pretending that this is a business conversation instead of an interview will help you calm your nerves.

 8. Know your numbers.
 Know how to divide percentages, your multiplication in scientific notation, and what fractions are percentage terms.
-Be able to write out your formulas and thought process as your doing maths.
-That way, if you hit a stumbling block and ask a question your interviewer will know what direction you have been working in, and help you get back on track more easily.
+Be able to write out your formulas and thought process as you are doing maths.
+That way, if you hit a stumbling block and ask a question, your interviewer will know what direction you have been working in and help you get back on track more easily.

 9. Understand that sometimes there is no clear, or standard, answer.
 Often one case can be answered in several ways, all of which may be correct.
-Remember that it isn’t getting the correct answer that is most important, but your thinking and how you arrived at that answer.
+Remember that it isn’t important to get the correct answer, but your thinking and how you arrived at that answer.

 Case interviews in a group environment